GerHobbelt/owemdjee/README.md

 - **Sophus** [📁](./Sophus) [🌐](https://github.com/GerHobbelt/Sophus) -- a C++ implementation of Lie groups commonly used for 2d and 3d geometric problems (i.e. for Computer Vision or Robotics applications).
 Among others, this package includes the special orthogonal groups SO(2) and SO(3) to present rotations in 2d and 3d as well as the special Euclidean group SE(2) and SE(3) to represent rigid body transformations (i.e. rotations and translations) in 2d and 3d.
 - **spline** [📁](./spline) [🌐](https://github.com/GerHobbelt/spline) -- a lightweight C++ cubic spline interpolation library.
 - **splinter** [📁](./splinter) [🌐](https://github.com/GerHobbelt/splinter) -- SPLINTER (SPLine INTERpolation) is a library for *multivariate function approximation with splines*.
 The library can be used for function approximation, regression, data smoothing, data reduction, and much more.
 Spline approximations are represented by a speedy C++ implementation of the tensor product B-spline.
 The B-spline consists of piecewise polynomial basis functions, offering a high flexibility and smoothness.
 The B-spline can be fitted to data using ordinary least squares (OLS), possibly with regularization.
 The library also offers construction of penalized splines (P-splines).
+- **sse2neon** [📁](./sse2neon) [🌐](https://github.com/GerHobbelt/sse2neon) -- converts Intel SSE intrinsics to Arm/Aarch64 NEON intrinsics, shortening the time needed to get an Arm working program that then can be used to extract profiles and to identify hot paths in the code.
 - **sse-popcount** [📁](./sse-popcount) [🌐](https://github.com/GerHobbelt/sse-popcount) -- SIMD popcount; sample programs for my article http://0x80.pl/articles/sse-popcount.html / Faster Population Counts using AVX2 Instructions (https://arxiv.org/abs/1611.07612)
 - **theoretica** [📁](./theoretica) [🌐](https://github.com/GerHobbelt/theoretica) -- a numerical and automatic math library for scientific research and graphical applications.
 Theoretica is a header-only mathematical library which provides algorithms for **systems simulation**, **statistical analysis** of lab data and **numerical approximation**, using a **functional** oriented paradigm to mimic **mathematical notation** and formulas.
 The aim of the library is to provide _simple_ access to powerful algorithms while keeping an _elegant_ and _transparent_ interface, enabling the user to focus on the problem at hand.
 - **tinynurbs** [📁](./tinynurbs) [🌐](https://github.com/GerHobbelt/tinynurbs) -- a lightweight header-only C++14 library for Non-Uniform Rational B-Spline curves and surfaces.
 The API is simple to use and the code is readable while being efficient.